pingcap/talent-plan/rust/projects/tools/project.md

 things to do before it is a polished piece of Rust software, ready for contributions or publication.

-First, public items should have doc comments.
+First, public items should generally have doc comments.

 Doc comments are displayed in a crate's API documentation.
 API documentation can be generated with the command, `cargo doc`, which will render them as HTML to